 - Look at their proposal.
 Is the pricing scribbled on a piece of paper or is it presented as a typed, professional looking quotation?

 - Take 20-30 minutes and check them out online.
 Go to BBB Online, Angie’s, Houzz, Yelp, etc. and objectively read reviews and feedback from a variety of internet sources.
 No one is perfect and stone countertop installations can and do go wrong.
 If they have complaints, do they address them professionally and resolve the issues?
 Is there a lot of negative internet chatter?
 Ask the fabricator about any issues you’ve read about.

 - Do they have a written warranty that you can look at before you buy?

 - Do they have general liability and workers compensation insurance for their installers?
 Ask for an insurance certificate.
 If they aren’t insured, your homeowner’s insurance may be on the hook if one of their employees is injured onsite.
 You’d be surprised how many undocumented, uninsured and under-the-table folks are out there installing countertops.

 - Ask for 4-5 referrals of customers who have had installations in the last 2-4 weeks.

 - Ask about turnaround times and how they handle service issues.

-Taking a few of these steps will help to form a picture in your mind of the type of business your about to trust with your kitchen countertop project.
+Taking a few of these steps will help to form a picture in your mind of the type of business you’re about to trust with your kitchen countertop project.
 Trust your instincts.